cwangsf/MiniLibrary/PROJECT_SUMMARY.md

   - Availability status (available/total copies)
   - Current checkout status with student names and due dates
   - User-editable notes field
+  - **Favorite toggle** - Heart icon in toolbar to mark/unmark favorites
+  - Checkout and Return buttons directly in detail view

 - **Catalog View**
   - List of all books in library